SecureHats/kusto-alias/README.md

 ## Current limitations / Under Development

+- [x] Only YAML is supported in the Alpha
-- No support for Hunting Queries
+- [ ] Support for JSON files
-- No support for Fusion rules
+- [ ] Support for ASIM Parsers